-2. Pinpointing the most important traits of something (in our case, the CBD of the hemp plant) and extracting it.
+2. Pinpointing the most important traits of something (in this case, the CBD of the hemp plant) and extracting it.

-One of the main reasons professionals have been looking into distillation in comparison to other extraction process is it provides the consumer with a purer and cleaner concentrate of CBD.¹ In effect, the CBD distilled is also more potent and can be better used for the potential medical benefits research is currently looking into.
+One of the main reasons professionals have been looking into distillation in comparison to other extraction processes is it provides the consumer with a purer and cleaner concentrate of CBD.¹

 What Are Current CBD Extraction Methods?

 There are currently two forms of extraction common within the cannabis industry:³

 1. Solvent - By using chemical liquids, such as butane or alcohol, and applying them to the cannabis plant, you can extract various cannabinoids, terpenes, and flavonoids.
 For the most part, solvents are used in the marijuana industry to create THC concentrates such as wax.

 2. Pressure or Rinsing Extraction - By taking the cannabis plant’s matter, you can use pressure or rinsing methods as a way to pinpoint specific cannabinoids and terpenes.
 For the most part, this extraction technique is used primarily in the hemp industry to create various CBD products on the market.